 Capital equipment is defined as items with a unit price of \$5,000 and over and usefulness greater than one year.
 Items with a unit price under \$5,000 should be included under operating expenses.
-Authorization for equipment will be based on the applicant's demonstration that the requested equipment is necessary and essential to the successful operation of the grant project.
-The applicant must adhere to the following principles:
+Authorization for equipment will be based on applicant's justification the requested equipment is essential to successful operation of the grant project.
+The applicant must adhere to following guidelines:

-- A. No other equipment owned by the applicant is suitable for the effort. - B. Grant funds are not used to provide reimbursement for the purchase of equipment already owned by the applicant.
-Equipment that has already been purchased and charged to other activities of the applicant will not be an allowable expense to the grant. - C. Equipment purchased and used commonly for two or more programs has been appropriately prorated to each activity.
+- A. No other equipment owned by applicant is suitable for the effort. - B. Grant funds may not be used to provide reimbursement for the purchase of equipment acquired prior to start of grant and/or charged to other activities. - C. Equipment purchased and used commonly for two or more programs has been appropriately prorated to each activity.

-Items of equipment must be individually listed and approved through the original grant application or in subsequent grant adjustment notices prior to the purchase of the equipment.
+Items of equipment must be individually listed and approved through the original grant application or in subsequent grant adjustment notices (GANs) prior to purchase of equipment.

-Title to all expendable and nonexpendable personal property purchased with funds made available under this program shall vest in the criminal justice agency or nonprofit organization that purchased the property if it certifies to the Grants Management Branch that it will use the property for criminal justice purposes.
+Title to all expendable and nonexpendable personal property purchased with funds made available under this program shall vest in the criminal justice agency or nonprofit organization purchasing the property if it certifies to the Grants Management Branch it will use the property for criminal justice purposes.
 If such certification is not made, title to the property shall vest in the Justice and Public Safety Cabinet which shall seek to have the property used for criminal justice purposes elsewhere in the state prior to using it or disposing of it in any other manner.